The Lavelier Microphone for On Location Interviews

 Then you can probably put it low but until you try and test it, you won't really be able to tell what settings you want for that but for the pattern that is pretty obvious.
 So let's go over the patterns.
 So we have the stereo mode and so it's multipurpose it's good for lots of different types of recordings.

 So it's useful.
 And let's say you want to record a conference and you can have various people speaking around the table.
-And you can actually capture this, there's voice because this actually tries to catch the sound of their voice from whenever they're sitting or whatever sounds there are in the in the space and you can hear most of what people are saying, even if they're sitting around a table.
+And you can actually capture this, there's voice because this actually tries to catch the sound of their voice from whenever they're sitting or whatever sounds there are in the space and you can hear most of what people are saying, even if they're sitting around a table.
 So it's good for conferences or when you want to record in any direction.

 Now in a studio setting, I don't think it will work for you because you don't want to catch the sounds of the computer as much either or any, clocks or whatever else in the room.
 So it's best to not use omni directional if you're trying to do a screen casting or recording of a video.